Minard Castle

 Siskin - Resident breeding species.
 Sometimes large flocks (50+) in winter.

-Twite - Occasional visitor.
+Twite - Very occasional visitor.

-Lesser Redpoll - Occasional visitor.
+Lesser Redpoll - Regular visitor.

 Bullfinch - Resident in small numbers.
 At least one or two pairs breed.